MangoMirage/captain-kitty-one-ear/Quiet_revolution.md

 “So he become part of the system?”
 Mary whispered.

-“Just so,” Kitty sighed, tail swishin’ with sorrow.
+“Just so,” Kitty sighed, tail swishing with sorrow.

 “But if we don’t howl, how folks gonna hear?”